vpenando/vpenando.github.io/articles/en/pattern_matching.md

   ;;
 ```
 Here, the parameter `variable` is implicit.
 Thanks to the `function` keyword, the compiler knows that `testMyVariable` expects exactly one argument.

+It's easy to compute the sum of a list, the depth of a tree, or any complex computation by coupling pattern matching and recursion.

 ---